YuyangLee/Tac-Man-Simulation/README.md

 ![Simulation on Playboards](assets/playboard.png)

-## Codebase Workthrough

-- `run_partnet.py` and `run_playboard.py` are simulation scripts.
-- `data/playboard` includes data for playboards
-  - each test case is in a subfolder: `n_ctrl/id`
-- `utils/sim_consts.py` includes constant values and hyperparameters
-- `utils/utils_3d.py` and `utils_sim.py` provides auxilliary functions.

-### Important note
+## Important note

-#### Setting the Base Positions for Fixed Manipulator
+### Setting the Base Positions for Fixed Manipulator

-We find that the robot base position is crutial for the interaction, and inproper placement may cause one or some joints get stuck by the limit when interacting with objects from the PartNet-Mobility dataset.
-This problem should be solved by using mobile manipulators rather than fixed robot arms with limited workspace.
-For simplicity, we provide proper robot placements in `data/...`, where the robot should be able to finish the manipulation.
+We find that Correct positioning of the robot base is critical to avoid joint limits during interactions.
+This problem is caused by limited workspace and could be solved by using mobile manipulators rather than fixed robot arms with limited workspace.
+For simplicity, we provide proper robot placements in `data/...`, with which the robot should be able to finish the manipulation.
 If it is stuck at some point, retry with an adjusted base position.

-#### Mimicing Gripper Compliance with Rigid Body Simulation
+### Mimicing Gripper Compliance with Rigid Body Simulation

-Due to the some bugs in the [deformable body simulation within Isaac Sim](https://docs.omniverse.nvidia.com/extensions/latest/ext_physics/deformable-bodies.html), we use a simple heuristic `lock_joint_drive(...)` and `release_joint_drive(...)`
+Due to the some bugs in the [deformable body simulation within Isaac Sim](https://docs.omniverse.nvidia.com/extensions/latest/ext_physics/deformable-bodies.html), we use a simple heuristic `lock_joint_drive(...)` and `release_joint_drive(...)` to mimic gripper compliance.
+Please refer to Appx.
+B of our paper.

 #### Paralleled Environment

-The implementation of the state machine is targeted for parallel evaluation.
-It is not completed due to the limited time, but we plan to implement this in the future.
+While the codebase is designed with parallel evaluation in mind, the implementation is not yet complete.
+We aim to introduce this feature in future updates.

 ## Known Issues